Get

 While well-socialized Dachshunds can live with younger kids, you must supervise their interactions carefully.
 Dachshunds won’t be able to play hard with energetic kids like some other breeds, which is something to keep in mind when choosing a family pet.

-They may not be a good fit for busy families who are rarely home.
-Dachshunds are social dogs who may develop separation anxiety and destructive behavior if left alone frequently.
+Dachshunds may not be a good fit for busy families that are rarely home.
+They are social dogs who need plenty of company.

-Depending on how they were socialized as puppies, Dachshunds may not get along well with other pets.
+Generally speaking, Dachshunds tend to be good with other dogs.
+However, depending on how they were socialized as puppies, some Dachshund dogs may not get along well with other pets.
 Their bold, protective personalities can lead them to clash with other dogs.
 Dachshunds are small dogs who don’t always act like it, which can be dangerous if they decide to confront a larger canine.

 However, Dachshunds can enjoy having a dog companion if properly socialized and supervised.
 Just don’t let them play too rough to protect your Dachshund’s back.